deajan/windows_scripts/README.md

 WhenToShutdown.cmd - Shuts the computer down depending on the day of week PasswordNeverExpires.cmd - Sets a user password to never expire DeleteOldFiles.cmd - Deletes files elder than X days (Vista/7/8/8.1+, ressource kit needed for XP/2K3)

-base64.exe is not mandatory, if no p64= supplied than password is used